amplab/sprint/README.md

 3. Compressed Suffix Tree (CST)
 4. k-gram Index (kGM)

-We also support Pull-Star/Black Box Algorithms on CSA, but they are more closely integrated with the data structures; the implementation can be found in the [Succinct](https://github.com/amplab/succinct-cpp) repository (see the [regex](https://github.com/amplab/succinct-cpp/tree/master/core/include/regex)
+We also support Swift optimizations/naive Black Box Algorithms on CSA, but they are more closely integrated with the data structures; the implementation can be found in the [Succinct](https://github.com/amplab/succinct-cpp) repository (see the [regex](https://github.com/amplab/succinct-cpp/tree/master/core/include/regex)